A fantastic opportunity to study for a 3-year funded doctorate whilst gaining valuable teaching experience.

 The Graduate School at Edge Hill University is committed to Equity, Diversity and Inclusion, an aspect of which includes a dedicated Reasonable Adjustment Panel.
 If you require support due to any form of disability, please get in touch so that we can offer appropriate advice and signposting.

 Applicants must complete the online application form via www.edgehill.ac.uk/jobs and attach 5 separate documents in the following order:

 - A ‘Research Proposal’ which should not exceed 2,000 words

 - A completed budget sheet (see application guidance for further support)

 - A full academic curriculum vitae

-- Qualification certificates and a scanned copy of your passport
+- Scanned copy of your passport